 1. WHAT IS THE BEST BRAND OF STAINLESS STEEL?

 When it comes to premium coated cookware, it’s hard to compete with the sturdiness and relative affordability of stainless steel.
 The iron and carbon steel alloy is a natural match for the usual rigors of cooking with added chrome for corrosion protection.
-In addition, nickel to improve its mechanical properties, and molybdenum or titanium for resistance to extreme temperatures.
+In addition, nickel improves its mechanical properties, and molybdenum or titanium for resistance to extreme temperatures.

 The best stainless steel cookware isn’t made of stainless steel, at least not entirely.
 Stainless steel is a very poor conductor of heat compared to other metals like aluminum and copper cookware.

-A pot, pan, saute or saucepan that is made from 100% pure stainless steel will heat up too quickly, causing uneven heat distribution while also providing poor heat retention that cannot be fixed by adding a glass lid.
+A pot, pan, saute, or saucepan that is made from 100% pure stainless steel will heat up too quickly, causing uneven heat distribution while also providing poor heat retention that cannot be fixed by adding a glass lid.

 An additional note of appreciation for the glass lids over the stainless steel lid, because who doesn’t like to see what goes on there?
 When chefs and manufacturers refer to stainless steel cookware, they are generally referring to cookware with an aluminum or copper core, which is lined with multiple layers of high-carbon steel to protect the internal heat-conducting material.